 Dr. Martin Luther King Jr. said, ‘Our lives begin to die the day we become silent about things that matter’.
 Christina is alive today because a stranger refused to be silent.
 Her testimony encourages others to join in conversations and be the change our world needs.

-With a B.S degree in Business Communications, Christina works for a non-profit organization that serves pregnant women and their families in crisis.
-She is a blogger at LiveActionNews and her work has appeared in LifeSiteNews, LifeNews and the Bound4Life blog.
+With a B.S degree in Business Communications, Christina works as the Communications Director for the Family Institute of Connecticut.
+She is a blogger at LiveActionNews and her work has appeared in LifeSiteNews and LifeNews.

 "We especially appreciated how Christina reviewed information we sent her in advance about our organization and spoke with us before the event to make sure her speech reflected our services.
 Her speech was insightful, personal, and well-informed and we would definitely recommend her to other organizations!"